 Flash in Street photography is a very useful tool.
-It produces a harsh light that has a more gritty feel that fits a certain style of street photography.
-Mark Cohen and bruce guilder are two great example of street photographers who have made great use of flash.
-But getting into using flash in street photography can be tricky to work out how to use it right.
+It produces a harsh light that has a more gritty feel which fits a certain style of street photography.
+Mark Cohen and Bruce Gilden are two great example of street photographers who have made great use of flash.
+But getting into using flash in street photography can be tricky to work out how to use it correctly.
 That’s the problem I came across with the Flash on my Fuji x100t.
-There was a built in flash but I didn’t know how I should start using it.
-So I made this guide to help other Fuji x100t users who want to use the flash on the Fuji x100t (but I’m sure there will be useful points for other photographers out there who use different cameras).
+There was a built-in flash but I didn’t know how I should start using it.
+So I made this guide to help other Fuji x100t users who want to use the flash on the Fuji x100t.
+I’m sure there will be useful points for other photographers out there who use different cameras.

 Get a free beginner’s guide to flash street photography

 New to flash street photography?
-Me too, so sign up with the street photography academy for free and get this flash street photography guide for free too!
+Sign up with the street photography academy for free and get this flash street photography guide for free too!
 Plus many more great resources.

 Win win win.

 Why use flash on the Fuji x100t?

 Dirty Harry “aka Charalampos Kydonakis” has said that he uses flash because it is “the only way for him to control the light on the streets“.
 I think this is probably the best short summary of why you should consider using flash.
 This ability to control the light means there are lots of different aspects and effects that you can create.

 Here are some more bullet point reasons to use flash

 - you can pick out details in shadows, when shooting towards the sun or in high contrast scenes